vidhaanviswas/aws-security-audit/README.md

 ## Notes

-- The tool uses a simple, heuristic-based approach to detect common misconfigurations.
-It is not exhaustive.
+- The tool uses heuristic checks and is not a full security scanner.
-- Ensure credentials used have **read-only** permissions where possible.
+- Credentials used should have read-only permissions.
-- If you want the script to use a different region without editing the file, either set `AWS_DEFAULT_REGION` in the environment or modify the `AWS_REGION` variable in the script.
+- To use a different region, modify AWS_REGION or set AWS_DEFAULT_REGION in the environment.

 ---